 Kings is the mighty river of the whole Sierra Nevada mountain range.
 Deep granite gorge, wild and dangerous, longest running river with abundant waterfalls, tributaries and runs along side a giant cavern too.
 The giant, rocky canyon for this big river is so impressive, that the created a National Park around it.
 Hence the name, Kings Canyon!

-The snowmelt starts way up in the high elevation backcountry near the tiny alpine lakes at Kearsarge Pass and the tallest peaks of Mount Whitney.
-The Kings River passes thru Kings Canyon National Park and spills out into the large Pine Flat Reservoir, on the westen edge of the wilderness.
+The snow melt starts way up in the high elevation back country near the tiny alpine lakes at Kearsarge Pass and the tallest peaks of Mount Whitney.
+The Kings River passes thru Kings Canyon National Park and spills out into the large Pine Flat Reservoir, on the western edge of the wilderness.
 The river continues down to the great California Central Valley to sloughs & irrigation canals for the big agriculture crops, which feed the world.

 Middle Fork begins at the alpine levels near